devBoden/startup/README.md

 ## Techologies

+### HTML
-- HTML -
+- Using HTML to create the pages:
+ - The schedule for the user
+ - The profile page for the user
+ - The explore database, that allows users to find either friends or people with certain skill sets

-- CSS -
+### CSS

-- Javascript
+### Javascript

-- Login
+### Login
 -